 As vehicles, bicyclists have every right to ride on the road.
 In fact, in some areas the road is the only permissible place for a bicyclist to ride.
-However, in other areas local governments have designated specific bicycle ways and bicycle paths for the exclusive use of bicycle traffic.
+However, local governments have designated specific bicycle ways and bicycle paths for the exclusive use of bicycle traffic in other areas.

 For example, the Village of Shorewood has different requirements than the City of Milwaukee for children riding on sidewalks.
 Shorewood’s rule is that “Children 12 years of age or less may be permitted to operate a bicycle on public sidewalks and shall exercise due care for pedestrians or others using the sidewalk.”
 Shorewood, Wis.
 Code § 207-5(C)(1)(a).